(148209) 2000 CR105

 ' is a trans-Neptunian object.
 Considered a detached object, it orbits the Sun in a highly eccentric orbit every 3,305 years at an average distance of 222 astronomical units (AU).

 Description

-Mike Brown's website lists it as a possible dwarf planet with a diameter of 327 km based on an assumed albedo of 0.04.
+Mike Brown's website lists it with a diameter of 327 km based on an assumed albedo of 0.04.
 The albedo is expected to be low because the object has a blue (neutral) color.
 However, if the albedo is higher, the object could easily be half that size.

 and Sedna differ from scattered-disc objects in that they are not within the gravitational influence of the planet Neptune even at their perihelion distances (closest approaches to the Sun).
 It is something of a mystery as to how these objects came to be in their current, far-flung orbits.
 Several hypotheses have been put forward: